This article describes how to troubleshoot issues that occur when you add a Hyper-V host in System Center 2012 Virtual Machine Manager.

 Perform the steps in the following article to check for duplicate SPNs:970923

 Unable to add a managed host in SCVMM 2008 and SCVMM 2012, Error 2927 (0x8033809d)

 Step 6: Check for corrupted performance counters on the Hyper-V host

 Check the Application log on the host to see if the following event is logged:

 The performance strings in the Performance registry value is corrupted when process Performance extension counter provider.
 The BaseIndex value from the Performance registry is the first DWORD in the Data section, LastCounter value is the second DWORD in the Data section, and LastHelp value is the third DWORD in the Data section.

-If the Event ID 3012 is logged on the host machine, perform the steps documented in the following knowledge base article to rebuild the performance counters: 2554336
+If the event ID 3012 is logged on the host machine, perform the steps in the following knowledge base article to rebuild the performance counters: 2554336